 According to Hookit, Ronaldo became the first athlete to reach a combined 200 million followers on Facebook, Instagram and Twitter.
 As of the summer of 2021, his overall following across those platforms was 498 million

 His Facebook page, in particular, is by far the most popular of any athlete on the platform.
-Ronaldo has over 122 million likes at the time of writing - far more than Messi's 89 million and even further ahead of the top non-footballer, Dwayne Johnson, also known as The Rock, who is back on 58 million.
+Ronaldo has over 149 million followers - far more than Messi's 104 million and even further ahead of the top non-footballer, Dwayne Johnson, also known as The Rock, who is back on 58 million.

-On Instagram, meanwhile, Ronaldo also leads the way among sports stars with 108 million followers.
+On Instagram, meanwhile, Ronaldo also leads the way as the most-followed person with 335 million followers.
 That places him second overall, behind only the official Instagram account, having gone ahead of Selena Gomez, The Rock and Ariana Grande.

 |Footballers' net worth|

 |Ronaldinho net worth|